 An environment in which cyberattacks are more commonplace, combined with a business model that increasingly depends on digital orders and payments, has made cyber liability an exposure every restaurant should consider.
-The threat of cyberattacks and data breaches for restaurants has grown significantly as businesses become increasingly more dependent on new technologies.
+The threat of cyberattacks and data breaches for restaurants has grown significantly as businesses become increasingly dependent on new technologies.
 Restaurants are a potential goldmine for cyber criminals because of the large number of online credit card transactions and customer information stored.

 EMPLOYMENT PRACTICES LIABILITY EXPOSURES

 In any work environment, employment practices are an exposure.
-Restaurants have the added factor of having employees interacting with the public.
+Restaurants have the added factor of having employees interact with the public.
 Workers are at risk for harassment or discrimination claims from a patron or supplier in addition to management.

 To address these and other exposures, it’s critical to put together a comprehensive restaurant insurance program for clients.
 Restaurant insurance policies should include Property along with Business Interruption and Equipment Breakdown coverage, General Liability, Liquor Liability, Cyber Liability, Employment Practices Liability, Crime, and Commercial Umbrella insurance.
-An Umbrella policy will step in to provide additional limits to the underlying primary policies which today are simply not sufficient to fully protect a restaurant.
+An Umbrella policy will step in to provide additional limits to the underlying primary policies, which today are simply not sufficient to fully protect a restaurant.